CabinBike™ enclosed motorcycle by Fred Nelson Fabrication

 I tried to keep the door latch as simple and light as possible.

 Shown here assembled in the closed position.
 Eventually the door skin will separate the interior and exterior handles.
+A small magnet embedded into the lower sill holds the handle upright when the latch is open.

 Shown here assembled in the open position.